shaneavelino/CS490/README.md

   * description
   * student answer area
   * instructor comments
-* CSS quality of life
-* Persisting
+* CSS changes (font, borders, margins, etc) intuitive navigation
 * ~~Add log out button - kill session, jump to login.html~~
-* python capture return output in grader.php
+* Python capture return output in grader.php
-* ability for professor to add a comment per question
+* Ability for professor to add a comment per question
-* points per sub item
+* Itemize the points - professor can change score for any part of a question (name, test case 1 and 2)
+* Show the itemized point - student can see results for each part of a question
+* Show the comments from professor - student can see the comments
-* maybe change to drag and drop - I think Nicholson will agree with this
+* Maybe change to drag and drop - I think Nicholson will agree with this

 ###### Example Question: doubleIt()